Formstone/Formstone/docs/dropdown.md

 $("select").val(1).trigger("change");
 ```

+Note: If the select is too close to the bottom edge of the `body` tag, the dropdown options will "flip" and display above the handle.

 ## Options

 Set instance options by passing a valid object at initialization, or to the public `defaults` method.
 Custom options for a specific instance can also be set by attaching a `data-dropdown-options` attribute to the target elment.
 This attribute should contain the properly formatted JSON object representing the custom options.